Free glasses, eye and vision care in California.

 Medi-Cal may also provide free low-vision testing.
 If the low income family has an existing vision impairment that impacts their lifestyle, they may qualify for help.
 The impairment needs to impact their ability to work, care for family, and more.
 The condition also can’t be correctable by prescription glasses, susrgery, or medications.
 In these cases Medi-Cal may provide additional help.

-Appointments are needed.
+Appointments for free prescription glasses are needed.
 As noted, care is only given to low income households that currently receive Medi-Cal.
 This is generally a very low income family, senior citizen, or even immigrant in the state.
 Services and eye care is also for Spanish speakers too.
 To find a participating Optometrist, contact your current insurance provider.
 Or the California Department of Health Care Services (DHCS) offers a referral service as well.
 Residents need to contact their local office.